Everyone—absolutely everyone—who has a friend or relative from Greece, has heard of the word ”horta.”

 The Greeks knew that the more meat one eats, the more prone he will be to obesity—and therefore, illness—in the long run.
 For this reason, their diets tended to be predominantly plant-based.

 Vegetables, fruits, and legumes formed the basis of every ancient Greek dish, setting the foundations of what we know today as healthy Mediterranean cuisine.

 However, health and wellbeing was not the only factor which shaped the diet of the ancient Greeks.
 A little-known fact is that the father of vegetarianism was actually the ancient Greek mathematician and philosopher Pythagoras.

-Known across the academic world for his theorems, Pythagoras was also an strong advocate of a non-meat diet.
+Known across the academic world for his theorems, Pythagoras was also a strong advocate of a non-meat diet.

-Rooted in his belief that all animals have souls, Pythagoras and his thousands of followers believed that eating meat is immoral, as this inflicts pain and misery on creatures that have this inner life of the spirit, just as humans do.
+Rooted in his belief that all animals have souls, Pythagoras and his thousands of followers believed that eating meat was immoral, as this inflicts pain and misery on creatures that have this inner life of the spirit just as humans do.

 In fact, up until the mid-1800s, when the modern vegetarian movement was developed in England and the US, people who did not eat meat were called ”these who follow the Pythagorean diet.”